apache/openserverless-cli/tests/olaris/README.md

 -->
 # Welcome to olaris

 What is this?
-Is nuv's olaris, aka tasks for nuv.
+Is ops's olaris, aka tasks for ops.

-In other words, the scripts executed by `nuv`.
+In other words, the scripts executed by `ops`.